Rune Soldier

 Rune Soldier (魔法戦士リウイ, Mahō Senshi Riui) is a Japanese light novel series by Ryo Mizuno, which features the apprentice wizard Louie as the hero.
-The series takes place on the continent of Alecrast on the world called Forcelia, and is related to the series Sword World RPG.
+The series takes place on the continent of Alecrast on the world called Forcelia, and is related to the Sword World RPG.
 It is a sibling series to Record of Lodoss War (also by Mizuno), taking place on a continent north of Lodoss Island.

 An anime television series adaptation animated by J.C.Staff aired on Wowow from April to September 2001.

-In Indonesia it is broadcast by Trans TV and TV7.
+There are also two manga adaptations.